PageRank Optimization by Edge Selection: Definitions and Preliminaries

-where $\prv$ is non-negative and $\prv^\mathrm{T}\1=1$.
-Since $P$ is an irreducible stochastic matrix, we know, e.g., from the {\em Perron-Frobenius} theorem, that $\prv$ exists and it is unique.

-Now, we turn to the more general case, when we do not assume that $\mathcal{G}$ is strongly connected, it can be an arbitrary directed graph.
+Now, we turn to the general case, when we do not assume that $\mathcal{G}$ is strongly connected, it can be an arbitrary directed graph.
 In this case, there may be nodes which do not have any outgoing edges.
-They are usually referred to as ``dangling'' nodes.
-There are many ways to handle dangling nodes \cite{Berkhin2005}, e.g., we can delete them, we can add a self-loop to them, each dangling node can be linked to an ideal node (sink) or we can connect each dangling node to every other node.
-This last solution can be interpreted as restarting the walk from a random starting state once we have reached a dangling node.
+They are usually referred to as {\em dangling nodes}.
+There are many ways to handle them \cite{Berkhin2005}, for example, we can delete them, we can add a self-loop to them, each dangling node can be linked to an artificial node (sink) or we can connect each dangling node to every other node.
+This last solution can be interpreted as restarting the random walk from a random starting state if we reach a dangling node.
 Henceforth, we will assume that we have already dealt with the dangling nodes and, therefore, every node has at least one outgoing edge.

-We can define a Markov chain similarly to (\ref{rndw}), but this chain may not have a unique stationary distribution.
-The solve this problem, the PageRank vector, $\prv$, of $\mathcal{G}$ is defined as the stationary distribution of the ``Google matrix'' \cite{Langville2006} defined as
+We can then define a Markov chain similarly to (\ref{rndw}), but this chain may not have a unique stationary distribution.
+To solve this problem, the PageRank vector is defined as the stationary distribution of the ``Google matrix'' \cite{Langville2006}

-where $\vec{z}$ is a positive ``personalization'' vector satisfying $\vec{z}^\mathrm{T}\1=1$, and $c \in (0,1)$ is a ``damping'' constant.
-In practice, values between $0.1$ and $0.15$ are usually applied for $c$ and $z = (1/n)\, \1$ \cite{Berkhin2005}.
-The Markov chain defined by $G$ is {\em regular} (or ergodic) that is {\em irreducible} and {\em aperiodic}, therefore, its stationary distribution, $\prv$, uniquely exists and, moreover, the Markov chain converges to $\prv$ from any initial distribution \cite{Levin2009}.
+where $\vec{z} > 0$ is a {\em personalization vector} satisfying $\vec{z}^\mathrm{T}\1=1$, and $c \in (0,1)$ is a {\em damping constant}.
+In practice, values between $0.1$ and $0.15$ are usually applied for $c$ and $\vec{z} = (1/n)\, \1$ \cite{Berkhin2005}.
+The Markov chain defined by $G$ is {\em irreducible} and {\em aperiodic}, consequently, its stationary distribution uniquely exists and the Markov chain converges to it from any initial distribution \cite{Levin2009}.

-The idea of PageRank is that $\prv(i)$ can be interpreted as the ``importance'' of $i$.
-Thus, $\prv$ defines a {\em linear order} on the nodes by treating $i \leq j$ if and only if $\prv(i) \leq \prv(j)$.
+An application of PageRank is that $\prv(i)$ can be interpreted as the ``importance'' of node $i$.
+Therefore, we can use $\prv$ to define a {\em total pre-order} on the nodes of the graph by treating $i \lesssim j$ if and only if $\prv(i) \leq \prv(j)$.